 Celebrate Cider Monday to bring attention to the effects of online sales on your community.

-You love the idea of buying local, but the next thing you know … click, you bought that blender online from a business based far from your community.
+You love buying local, but the next thing you know … CLICK, you purchased that blender online from a business far from your community.
 It’s so easy!
 And your one purchase won’t really make a difference… or will it?

 “The Multiplier Effect results from the fact that independent locally-owned businesses recirculate a far greater percentage of revenue locally compared to absentee-owned businesses.
 In other words, spending locally creates more local wealth and jobs.”